mpuntus-css/web103_finalproject/README.md

 Contain high-quality information and visuals containing the image of the watch, watch description (material, brand story, features), customer reviews and star ratings.

+## Brand Experience

+Displaying a premium aesthetic with a minimalist UI for the website with smooth animations, fast loading and page transitions, and elegant text.

 [gif goes here]